+- You can’t become a barrister.
 There is currently no apprenticeship route to becoming a barrister, whereas Law graduates have the option to specialise either as a solicitor or barrister after completing their degree.

 How much will I be paid?

-- If you do the full six year legal apprenticeship, you’ll become a qualified solicitor and receive the same salary as someone who has qualified by the degree route.
-(A newly qualified solicitor can expect to earn anything from £25,000 to £40,000 a year.)
+If you do the full six-year legal apprenticeship, you’ll become a qualified solicitor and receive the same salary as someone who has qualified by the degree route.
+(A newly-qualified solicitor can expect to earn anything from £25,000 to £40,000 a year.)

 How do I apply?

 Using Unifrog’s Apprenticeships tool, you can create a shortlist of potential apprenticeship programmes.
 From there, you can read about each organisation, the salary on offer, the entry requirements, and the course content.
 Click the green ‘Apply’ button next to each entry in your shortlist to go through to the organisation’s website.

 The recommended academic entry requirements for the six-year-long solicitor apprenticeship are a minimum of five GCSEs at grades 9-4 and three A-levels at grade C. However, certain firms require higher grades.
 For example, applicants for the solicitor apprenticeship at Dentons law firm need to have seven GCSEs at grade 6 or above (including Maths and English) and ABB at A Level.